simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Fix displayed metadata for hosted entities differing from actual metadata.

 ### consent
-  * Add posibility to set the sameSite flag on cookies set by this module (v0.9.7)
+  * Add possibility to set the sameSite flag on cookies set by this module (v0.9.7)

 ### discopower
   * Fixed a dependency issue that caused the module to not install under some PHP-versions (v0.10.0)